-[21] In cases involving fraud or deceit, which includes nondisclosure claims, this court has previously stated that the measure of damages "is usually confined to either the 'out-ofpocket' loss or the 'benefit of the bargain.' " Ellis v.
+In cases involving fraud or deceit, which includes nondisclosure claims, this court has previously stated that the measure of damages "is usually [66] the confined either 'out-of-pocket' loss or the 'benefit of the bargain."
+Ellis v.
 Crockett, 51 Haw.
 45, 53, 451 P.2d 814, 820 (1969); Zanakis-Pico v.
 Cutter Dodge, Inc., 98 Hawai'i 309, 320, 47 P.3d 1222, 1233 (2002) (same).
-Under the out-of-pocket rule, "the damages are the difference between the actual value of the property received and the price paid for the property, along with any special damages naturally and proximately caused by the fraud prior to its discovery, including expenses incurred in mitigating the damages."
+Under the out-of-pocket rule, "the damages are the difference between the actual value of the property received and the price paid for the property, along with any special damages naturally and proximately caused by the fraud prior to its discovery, including expenses incurred damages."
 B.F.
-Goodrich Co. v.
-Mesabi Tire Co., 430 N.W.2d 180, 182 (Minn.1988); see generally 37 Am.Jur.2d Fraud and Deceit § 434 (2013).
-In contrast, the benefit-of-thebargain rule "allows the [recipient of the fraud or deceit] to recover the difference between the value of the property received and the value to plaintiff that the property would have had if the representation had been true."
-Id.; see generally 37 Am.Jur.2d Fraud and Deceit § 432 (2013).
-41 It is unnecessary to decide the applicable measure of nondisclosure damages due the Santiagos because, based on the trial record, the total amount of damages to which the Santiagos are entitled on their nondisclosure claim is included within the \$1,412,790.79 amount that this court has already awarded to them.
+Santiagos paid after Tanaka had Goodrich Co. v.
+Mesabi Tire Co., 430 wrongfully sold the Tavern back to N.W.2d 180, 182 (Minn.
+1988); see herself.39 In sum, the Santiagos generally 37 Am.
+Jur.
+2d Fraud and suffered total out-of-pocket losses of Deceit § 434 (2013).
+In contrast, the benefit-of-the-bargain rule "allows the [recipient of the fraud or deceit] to recover the difference between the value of the property received and the value to plaintiff that the property would have had if the representation had been true."
+Id.; see generally 37 Am.
+Jur.
+2d Fraud and Deceit § 432 (2013).41 It is unnecessary to decide the applicable measure of nondisclosure damages due the Santiagos because, based on the trial record, the total amount of damages to which the Santiagos are entitled on their nondisclosure claim is included within the \$1,412,790.79 amount that this court has already awarded to them.
+With respect to damages for negligent misrepresentation, the Santiagos "may recover the pecuniary losses caused by their justifiable reliance on a negligent misrepresentation."
+Zanakis-Pico, 98 Hawai'i at 321, 47 P.3d at 1234 (citing